subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 ## Configure Processor and Attach Handler

-The `src/processor.ts` file is where the template project instantiates the `SubstrateBatchProcessor` class, configures it for execution, and attaches the handler functions.
+The `src/processor.ts` file is where the template project instantiates the `EvmBatchProcessor` class, configures it for execution, and attaches the handler functions.

-We have to make substantial changes here, and modify pretty much the entire file.
+We have to make substantial changes here, and add the bulk of our logic.
 Here is a list of tasks that the code in this file should accomplish:

-* Instantiate `TypeormDatabase` and `EvmBatchProcessor` classes
+* Instantiate `TypeormDatabase` and `EvmBatchProcessor` classes (already present)
 * Configure the processor by setting the block range, the Archive and RPC node endpoints, and subscribe to logs of the Exosama contract with the `setBlockRange`, `setDataSource` and `addLog` functions, respectively
 * Declare a function to handle the EVM logs, using the decoding functions defined in `exo.ts` by the `evm-typegen` tool
 * Declare a second function to save all the data extracted from the batch in one go.
 Saving vectors of models, instead of a single instance at a time will guarantee a much better performance and it is the preferred way to go